Credit Score - What is it & how does it affect you?

-Maintaining a good credit score is very important in lender.
-Especially so since 2016, though there has always been a number of lenders who refer to credit scoring in their application submissions.
+Maintaining a good score is very important in obtaining finance.
+Particularly, since the introduction of positive credit reporting.
+Although, there have always been several lenders using some form of the scoring system in their application assessment.

-Recently with Veda (now Equifax) starting a positive credit reporting model, more lenders are using the scoring method.
-In fact, as applications move to electronic and online applications, so to will the reliance on credit scoring.
+Recently, Veda (now Equifax) started a positive credit reporting model.
+As such, most lenders now are using the new system over the old negative reporting system.
+Consequently, as applications move to electronic lodgement and online applications, so to will the reliance on automated credit scoring methods.

-If you have found you are having issues with credit scoring, and declining of your applications - contact us via the online enquiry form or simply call us to discuss your problem.
+If you have found you are having issues with loan applications; this may be a credit issue.
+However, Loan Saver Network offers a free credit file with all loan assessments.
+Therefore, contact us via the online enquiry form or call us to discuss your problem.

 How is Credit Score Calculated

-- Credit defaults - without saying a credit default has a dramatic negative affect on your credit score.
-There is more information on credit defaults on further pages.
+- Importantly, a credit default has a severe negative effect on your credit score.

-- Other negative credit issues - other credit issues that negatively affect your credit score are: Court judgements, being a director of a company in liquidation or wind up proceedings, court writs, clear outs.
+- Also, Court judgements or being a director of a company in liquidation or winding-up proceedings, court writs, clear outs.

-- Bankruptcy - a bankruptcy deletes your credit score.
-Your credit file will indicate no credit score available.
-This is the same for all the sections under the bankruptcy act including part 10 Insolvency (Personal Insolvency Agreement - PIA) and Part 9 Debt Agreement.
+- Finally, a bankruptcy deletes your credit score and will indicate no rating available.
+Also, likewise for all sections of the bankruptcy act.
+Including, part 10 Insolvency (Personal Insolvency Agreement - PIA) and Part 9 Debt Agreement.